 I made an Easter egg garland a few years ago, and I love hanging it up every spring.
 When I brought all of my spring decor, and hung my garland this string I had used broke and my eggs went everywhere.
 “Noooo!”
 I yelled in slow-mo, but too late.
 The string I used was not made to hold up.

 So I decided to make a new one, this time with twine instead of string.
-This garland isn’t hard to do, it’s just time consuming.
-Find a binge-worthy, and settle in on the floor to do your work.
+This garland isn’t hard to make, it’s just time consuming.
+Find a binge-worthy show and settle in on the floor to do your work.
 Let me recommend a documentary for you called Before the Wrath.
 It’s a Christian documentary on the wedding customs in ancient Galilee which explains all of the speeches that Jesus gave to his disciples on his return in the time of the end.
 It’s very eye-opening.

 To make your Easter egg garland you need: